Skip to main content

 Collect Transactions

-Gather all pending L2PS transactions from mempool (up to 10 per batch).
+Gather pending L2PS transactions from the mempool — capped at ZK_CIRCUIT_MAX_BATCH_SIZE = 10 per batch.

 2